Curro85/AI-Blog/README.md

 ### Link to the Blog:
 [http://52.54.234.219:8080/](http://52.54.234.219:8080/)
+The blog create an Article everyday at 10:15 UTC.

 #### Disclaimer:
-Maybe the blog is down for a brief time, see **Issues creating this project**.
+Maybe the blog is down for a brief time, see [**Issues creating this project**.](https://github.com/Curro85/AI-Blog?tab=readme-ov-file#issues-creating-this-project)

 ### Starting the project locally:
 - Using terminal or UI create a directory which will contain the project.